dport96/ITM352/morea/115.Server-side-processing/experience-server-side-form-processing.md

 a) Why is this a "dynamic" web page?
 What is processed on the client and what is processed on the server?
 Why are the dates different even though they are obtained from the same clock (on the same machine)?
 What would happen if the server was run on a different machine than the browser?

 b) Does the request matter?
 How is the route for the HTTP request handled?
+Explain the the output you see in the terminal.
+Where does this output come form?
+Why doesn't `console.log()` in the server output to the browser console?
+Explain what the `req` and `res` objects are and where they come from.

 c) When you do a "view source" in the browser, where did the Javascript code executed on the server go ?
 Why isn't it inside a `<script>` tag?
+Can you use DOM objects on the server?

+d) Change `Date.now()` to `Date()`.
+Save the file and refresh the browser.
+Why didn't you see the changes?
+Stop and restart the server.
+Why didn't you see the changes?
+Now refresh the browser page and explain why you now see the changes.

 **NOTE** You may wish to install and use the npm application `nodemon` to automatically restart node after changes are saved in a file.